drissamri/beautiful-jekyll/_posts/2015-08-18-build-a-location-api-with-spring-data-mongodb-and-geojson.md

 The `LocationEntry` POJO is an object that only contains latitude and longitude, since that's all we need for a location that will be added.
 Based on this POJO we created a new `GeoJsonPoint` to store it in MongoDB.

-With these few steps I was able to create a Geosptial Location based API prototype within a few hours, mostly spent on doing research on MongoDB and Spring Data MongoDB capabilities.
+With these few steps I was able to create a Geospatial Location based API prototype within a few hours, mostly spent on doing research on MongoDB and Spring Data MongoDB capabilities.
 I'm happy that I now know MongoDB is capable of quite a bit of Geospatial things, and that it is quite easy to use as well.

 Hope you learned something new as well!
 You can find the source code for this example on [GitHub](https://github.com/drissamri/blog-examples/tree/master/spring-data-mongodb-geospatial).